GAMB (GMB) Price Down 19.5% Over Last 7 Days

-GAMB (CURRENCY:GMB) traded down 3.4% against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on September 3rd.
-One GAMB coin can now be bought for approximately $0.0031 or 0.00000006 BTC on cryptocurrency exchanges.
-During the last week, GAMB has traded 19.5% lower against the U.S. dollar.
-GAMB has a total market cap of $15.65 million and approximately $249,209.00 worth of GAMB was traded on exchanges in the last 24 hours.
+GAMB (CURRENCY:GMB) traded down 3.4% against the dollar during the one day period ending at 16:00 PM E.T. on September 3rd.
+During the last seven days, GAMB has traded 19.5% lower against the dollar.
+GAMB has a total market capitalization of $15.65 million and approximately $249,209.00 worth of GAMB was traded on exchanges in the last day.
+One GAMB coin can currently be bought for about $0.0031 or 0.00000006 BTC on major cryptocurrency exchanges.

 - Binance USD (BUSD) traded up 0% against the dollar and now trades at $1.00 or 0.00001983 BTC.